VirtualForgeGmbH/hascar/README.md

 HASCAR is a free unzip utility for SAP's SAPCAR format.

+It is implemented 100% in haskell, including the lzh decompression routine.

-This is currently not in a stable state.
-This is partly based on research by Martin Gallo (https://github.com/CoreSecurity/pysap).
+This is not yet in a stable state.
+It will fail to LZH decompress files that span multiple blocks.

+The is partly based on research by
+Martin Gallo (https://github.com/CoreSecurity/pysap).

 What is supported: